Undline/UndChain/readme.md

 	This co-chain paves the way for decentralized streaming platforms—think of it as a blockchain-powered alternative to services like Netflix or Spotify—where content ownership, control, and monetization are shifted back to the creators and their audiences.
 Additionally, creators can use the built-in functionality of Pages to host their libraries and leverage AdCoin for monetization options.
 ## Open vs. Closed Source

-While I firmly believe in the principles of open-source development, UndChain also provides the flexibility to run closed-source code.
+While I firmly believe in the principles of open-source development, Modulr also provides the flexibility to run closed-source code.
 This capability is achieved through **Preferred Partners**, systems that execute Creator code directly without requiring compilation by the Code Ledger co-chain.
 However, implementing closed-source systems introduces challenges, particularly regarding security and transparency, as public scrutiny of the code is limited.

-This approach may seem to contrast with the ideals of decentralization, but UndChain is designed to go beyond rigid definitions.
-By blending the strengths of both decentralized and centralized systems, UndChain ensures developers have the freedom to use the tools that best meet the unique requirements of their applications.
-Whether it’s full transparency through open-source projects or the tailored control of closed-source solutions, UndChain is built for the future—empowering developers to innovate without compromise.
+This approach may seem to contrast with the ideals of decentralization, but Modulr is designed to go beyond rigid definitions.
+By blending the strengths of both decentralized and centralized systems, Modulr ensures developers have the freedom to use the tools that best meet the unique requirements of their applications.
+Whether it’s full transparency through open-source projects or the tailored control of closed-source solutions, Modulr is built for the future—empowering developers to innovate without compromise.

 ---
-# User Types in UndChain
+# User Types in Modulr

-UndChain features four distinct user types, each designed to balance power and ensure no single entity can compromise the integrity of the chain.
+Modulr features four distinct user types, each designed to balance power and ensure no single entity can compromise the integrity of the chain.
 Here's how they function:

 1. **Creators**
     Creators are the architects of a co-chain.
 They define its functionality, tokenomics (fees), and governance rules.
 Upon launching a chain, owners receive a digital asset certifying their ownership, which can be transferred or shared with up to two additional partners.
 Owners also select **preferred validators** (often themselves) and determine the number of validators on their network, with a minimum of three.